llzccz/Project-Machine/README.md

 - Best projects' videos will be included on Lunde Chen's bilibili channel.
 - Lunde Chen might invite you to participate in innovation competitions with your projects.

-### Last but not least
-Your app should be legal, ethical.